 - Breathing and other exercise testing as needed.

-After each visit, our pulmonologists send a report to the person's primary care physician to help coordinate their care.
-Any medical specialists involved in the person's care are also kept updated on the person's care status.
+After each visit, our doctors send a report to your primary care physician to help coordinate care.
+Any medical specialists involved in your care are also kept updated on your status.

-As the region's only academic medical center, our physicians are also actively involved in research to help improve the care of patients in the ICU and beyond.
+In addition, as the region's only academic medical center, our physicians are actively involved in research to help improve the care of patients in the ICU and beyond.